 When my vegetables were done producing – about four months later – I pulled them out and dug into the lasagna bed.
 (I was so curious to see what I’d find!)
 While my puny soil was still far from perfect, just about everything I’d layered into the beds was gone.
 There were a few remnants and small pieces remaining from some of the cardboard boxes, but that’s it!
-Everything else had completely disappeared and become part of the earth.
+Everything else in the lasagna garden had completely disappeared and become part of the earth.

 This sheet mulching method is an excellent way to get a jump on garden season, too.
 In the fall, follow this method using several layers of material but skip the seeds.
 Mother Nature will do her magic during the cold winter months and you’ll have a beautiful bed ready to plant in the warm weather.